-3.3 Merged Data Set
+2.3.
+Merged Data Set

 Firm-level production data are crucial in measuring TFP, whereas product-level trade transaction data are non-substitutable in identifying a processing firm.
 However, researchers face some technical challenges in merging the two data sets.
-Although the data sets share a common variable (i.e., the firm's identification number), the coding system in each data set is completely different.11 Hence, the firm's identification number cannot serve as a bridge to match the two data sets.
+Although the data sets share a common variable (i.e. the firm's identification number), the coding system in each data set is completely different.
+Hence, the firm's identification number cannot serve as a bridge to match the two data sets.

 To address this challenge, following Yu and Tian (2012), I use two methods to match the two data sets by using other common variables.
 First, I match the two data sets by using each firm's Chinese name and year.
-That is, if a firm has an exact Chinese name in both data sets in a particular year, it should be the same firm.12 As described carefully in Appendix A, I obtain 83,679 matched firms in total by using the raw production data set, and the number is reduced to 69,623 in total by using the more accurate filtered production data set as described above.
-To increase the number of qualified matching firms to as many as possible, I then use another matching technique to serve as a supplement.
-Namely, I rely on two other common variables to identify the firms: zip code and the last seven digits of the firm's phone number.
+That is, if a firm has an exact Chinese name in both data sets in a particular year, it should be the same firm.
+12 As described carefully in Appendix A, I obtain 83,679 matched firms in total by using the raw production data set and the number is reduced to 69,623 in total by using the more accurate filtered production data set as described above.
+To increase the number of qualified matching firms as much as possible, I then use another matching technique to serve as a supplement.
+Namely, I rely on two other common variables to identify the firms: postal code and the last seven digits of the firm's phone number.
 The rationale is that firms should have a unique phone number within a postal district.
-Although this method seems straightforward, there are subtle technical and practical difficulties.13 The detailed merging procedures are explained in Appendix A. After merging both product-level trade data and firm-level production data, I finally obtain 76,823 common trading firms, including both importers and exporters.14 Briefly, the merged data set accounts for around 40 percent of the filtered full-sample, firm-level production data set in terms of the number of exporters, and around 53 percent in terms of export value.
-By way of comparison, my matching success rate is highly comparable to that in other studies that use the same data sets, such as Wang and Yu (2011) and Ge, Lai, and Zhu (2011).
+Although this method seems straightforward, there are subtle technical and practical difficulties.
+13 The detailed merging procedures are explained in Appendix A. After merging both product-level trade data and firm-level production data, I finally obtain 76,823 common trading firms, including both importers and exporters.
+14 Briefly, the merged data set accounts for around 40% of the filtered full-sample, firm-level production data set in terms of the number of exporters, and around 53% in terms of export value.
+By way of comparison, my matching success rate is highly comparable to that in other studies that use the same data sets, such as Ge et al. (2011) and Wang and Yu (2012).